 Best for: Museums, Culture & History

 Penzance is tucked away in the heart of Mounts Bay and is the most westerly town in all of Cornwall.
-In this coastal beauty of narrow streets you’ll find historic castles, museums and World Heritage Sites, making it the the perfect town for history-buffs.
+In this coastal beauty of narrow streets you’ll find historic castles, museums and World Heritage Sites, making it the perfect town for history-buffs.

 The town is also surrounded by areas of outstanding natural beauty and is under 10 minutes’ drive from the famous St Michael’s mount island, so there’s lots to explore just outside of town.

-Best for: Surfing & Outdoor Activities
+Best for: Surfing & Family Fun

 There’s nothing quite like a romantic evening stroll by one Newquay’s iconic harbours during the summer and, if you’re with children, there’s lots to keep them occupied with the popular Newquay Zoo and aquarium.